Strategic Communication & Innovation M.A. Requirements

 MCOM 5318 Advanced Social Media Practice

 Social media has become pervasive in public relations, advertising, and work in electronic media more generally.
-This course initially provides a review of best social media practices and then moves on to current trends in research and "real world" practice relevant to utilizing social media in strategic communication.
+This course will review best practices and current trends in the use of social media as a tool for strategic communications.
+It will provide an overview of strategies and tactics for integrating social media into a company or organization's paid, earned and owned media strategy.

 MCOM 5321 Production of Digital Media Content